ibm-cloud-docs/discovery-data/enrichments.md

 -  **Collection language** - Select the language of your `.zip` file.
 -  **Select a .zip file** - Select the file and upload it.

-For more information, see the documentation for [{{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}}](https://cloud.ibm.com/docs/services/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-create-advanced-rules-model){: external}.
+For more information, see the documentation for [{{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}}](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-create-advanced-rules-model).

 ## Classifier enrichments
 {: #classifier-enrichment}

 The Classifier enrichment allows you to classify the documents in your collection into categories. {{site.data.keyword.discovery-data_short}} uses the labels and text examples you have specified to predict the categories of the documents in your collection.

 You must create and upload a classifier csv file to apply this enrichment.
-The enrichment will be applied only to the collection(s) and field(s) you specify after you create the enrichment, or you can do so later on the [Enrichments](/docs/services/discovery-data?topic=discovery-data-configuring-fields#enrich-fields) page.
+The enrichment will be applied only to the collection(s) and field(s) you specify after you create the enrichment, or you can do so later on the [Enrichments](/docs/discovery-data?topic=discovery-data-configuring-fields#enrich-fields) page.

 Enrichment-specific fields: